Of Mist, and Grass, and Sand: Publication and reception

 First published in Analog Science Fiction and Fact in October 1973, "Of Mist, and Grass, and Sand" was published unchanged as the first chapter of McIntyre's 1978 novel Dreamsnake.
 It was also anthologized multiple times, including in Women of Wonder, a 1975 volume published by Random House and compiled by Pamela Sargent that included 12 science fiction stories authored by women, and in Fireflood and Other Stories, a 1979 collection of McIntyre's short fiction.
 The story won McIntyre her first Nebula Award, for best novelette, in 1974.
 Also in 1974, it was also nominated for the Hugo Award in the same category, as well as the Locus Award for Best Short Fiction.
 Dreamsnake would also go on to win a Nebula Award, for best novel, in addition to the 1979 Hugo Award for Best Novel and the 1979 Locus Poll Award for Best Novel.

-Scholar Gary Wesfahl favorably compared McIntyre's depiction of snakes to that in other works of speculative fiction, describing the story and the other works collected in Dreamsnake as the "high-point" in portrayals of fictional relationships between snakes and humans.
+Scholar Gary Westfahl favorably compared McIntyre's depiction of snakes to that in other works of speculative fiction, describing the story and the other works collected in Dreamsnake as the "high-point" in portrayals of fictional relationships between snakes and humans.
 Comparing the story to Frank Herbert's 1965 novel Dune which featured giant "sandworms", as another example of the innovative description of reptilians, Westfahl described "Of Mist, and Grass, and Sand" as "quieter and more heartfelt".
 Speculative fiction scholar Mike Ashley praised McIntyre's writing as "lyrical", writing that she was "creating vivid alien worlds populated by thinking and caring individuals."
 Ashley also noted that the story had a considerable impact when it was published, bringing recognition both for feminist science fiction and for women writers of science fiction.
 Scholar Anne Hudson Jones praised it as a powerful story, and stated that its themes were "mythic and universal".